How to Treat Red Marks & Acne Scars

 Are Post-Breakout Marks Acne Scars?

 Although these marks can last up to a year or longer, how they're formed and the fact that they eventually go away explains why they're not scars.
-Acne scars result from damage to skin's underlying support structure, leaving an indention or jagged area in skin that changes its texture and responds minimally to skincare.
+Actual acne scars result from damage to skin's underlying support structure, leaving an indention or jagged area in skin that changes its texture and responds minimally to skincare.

 OK, now that we've defined the difference between a post-breakout discoloration and an acne scar, let's talk about the solutions for each!